Mortgage Rates Explained: Fixed, Variable & Tracker UK

 Consider your timeframe

-Match your deal length to your plans.
-If you might sell within two years, a 5-year fix with ERCs could be costly.
-A 2-year fix or a tracker with no ERCs gives you more freedom.
+Match the deal length to your plans.
+If you might sell within two years, a 5-year fix with ERCs could sting.
+A 2-year fix, or a tracker with no ERCs, leaves you freer to move.

 - 03